rumankazi62/favourite-travelling-place/README.md

 # Favourite travelling place

-This project was bootstrapped with [Favourite travelling place](https://favourite-travelling-place.netlify.app/).
+This project was javascript with [Favourite travelling place](https://favourite-travelling-place.netlify.app/).

 ## Why you use this website!!